JKostov/bigdata/README.md

 ```

 - Wait for all containers to start then run the next command
-- pass argument as the project number 1 or 2 or 3
+- pass argument as the project number 1 or 2 or 3 or 4
 ```
 ./run.sh
 ./run.sh 1
 ./run.sh 2
 ./run.sh 3
+./run.sh 4
 ```

 # Dataset